magdaaarmas/PETRA/IL2RA_MYBL2_EGR1/README.md

 - aligned_reads directory: contains alignment information, .sam files and .fastq and cigar strings for reads with alignment score > 300.
 - raw_counts.csv - file with number of reads matching each variant
 - unfiltered_scores.csv - file with PETRA expression scores prior to gDNA frequency filtering.
 - filtered_scores.csv - file with final PETRA expression scores after gDNA filtering under the "filtered_score" column.
+Refer to `Figures/data/` to view an example of the dataframe.